Disease Modifying Therapies Choices booklet

 What type of MS is it prescribed for?

-Aubagio is licensed for relapsing remitting MS.
+Aubagio is licensed for relapsing remitting MS (2).

 What are the side effects?

 Common side effects are gastrointestinal upset, hair thinning and changes in liver function.
 Aubagio should not be taken by women considering pregnancy because of potential risks to the unborn baby.
 A woman of child-bearing age considering Aubagio must take a pregnancy test and ensure adequate contraception is in place before starting the drug.
+The drug stays in the body for a long time and if a woman taking Aubagio suspects pregnancy, she must immediately contact her GP and, if a pregnancy is confirmed, it can be flushed out of the body by taking activated charcoal or cholestyramine over several days (9) (10).

 Avonex (beta interferon 1a)